betfair/aping-ios-sdk/README.md

 ### Requirements

-Your project will need a deployment target of iOS5 or above.
+Your project will need a deployment target of iOS 5 or above.

 ### Installation